JSeam2/hypervalence-smart-contract/README.md

 1. All tokens are to be sold as an auction.
 2. After minting tokens, artists can create auctions to sell tokens.
 3. Fans who buy tokens, can resell tokens, during each sale.
 The original artist will receive a commission from the sale.
+4. Users can become promoters.
+Users will then be given a promoter address which would entitle the user a 5% cut from a successful auction.

 # Development
 We use truffle and [remix](https://remix.ethereum.org) for development.